GOT A DENTAL EMERGENCY?….

-Below is some guidance on the most common problems that we see on a regular basis.
+Below is some guidance on the most common problems that we see on a regular basis for emergencies.
 The most common problems are listed below:

 When a tooth is broken and hurts, you have to assess how deep the break and the bacteria is.